What is Fondant?

 How to Decorate with FondantGet the recipe for Spring-Theme Fondant Flower Cupcakes

 Now that your fondant is made, use these tools and techniques to decorate.

 - Pastry wheel or cutter-embosser: These tools are perfect for cutting decorative strips for edges or borders.
 You can also create interesting patterns directly on a sheet of fondant, such as a quilt pattern.

 - Cutters: Small shaped cutters designed just for fondant are available at stores that carry cake-decorating supplies.
-Use the same technique to cut out fondant shapes as using cookie cutters to cut out shaped cookies.
+Use the same technique to cut out fondant shapes as you use cookie cutters for cutting out shaped cookies.

-- Sugar sprinkles or edible glitter: Sprinkle these on fondant for high-impact accents.
-These work great on small accent pieces made of fondant, such as flowers, leaves, alphabet letters, and other shapes.
+- Sugar sprinkles or edible glitter: Sprinkle these onto fondant for high-impact accents.
+These work great on small accent pieces made of fondant, such as flowers, leaves, and alphabet letters.

 Our Favorite Fondant Cakes

 Sometimes called "cake fondant," this mixture was made for cake decorating.
 Get inspired by some of our favorite fondant cakes, then use our easy fondant recipe to make one yourself.

 - Ghouls Just Wanna Have Fun